mikeoverbay/Swizzler/README.md

 # Swizzler
 A tool to help skin World of Tanks..
 Tanks

+### Version 9
+Swizzler was actually saving files upside down!
+This is FIXED in this version!!

 ### Version 8
 Fixed a bug in saving 1/4 size and change the way its saved.
 Its much simpler now.